brandonwang1/kittyhawk/README.md

 ## Getting Started

-The easiest way to get started is by creating a `k8s` folder in your project, and cloning the [Kittyhawk template](https://github.com/pennlabs/kittyhawk-template) inside.
-You will also need to add the circleCI orb (WIP).
+The easiest way to get started is by creating a `k8s` folder in your project, and cloning the [Kittyhawk starter code](https://github.com/pennlabs/kittyhawk-template) inside.
+You will also need to add the circleCI orb (WIP) to your ```.circleci``` folder.

-To initialize the project, run
+To initialize the project, run ```yarn install```
-'''
-npx projen
-'''

-Afterwards, write your configuration in the buildChart function in the main.ts file.
+Next, write your configuration in the ```buildChart``` function in the ```main.ts``` file.
+Check the [API docs](API.md) for a list of available properties.

+You can now run `yarn run build` to try to synthesize your configuration.
+The generated YAML will be saved to a file located at `k8s/dist/kittyhawk.k8s.yaml`.
+You should not commit this file.
+On every push, Circle CI will automatically generate the YAML configuration.
+On every push to the master branch, CircleCI will also automatically deploy the generated YAML to production.

 This is a sample configuration deploying a Django Application and a React Application for Penn Clubs: